 “As we’ve grown, things that just used to work great, became more challenging.
 One of the problems we’ve found is that centralized teams become bottlenecks.
 The problem with distributing deployments, though, is that the central support teams no longer know what is going on.
 Take for example centralized deployments.
 One team overseeing the code deployments of 80 other teams quickly becomes unworkable.
 One solution is to use email to communicate.
 But that is slow, manual and interrupted the process.”

 "For the first time, you can overhear a conversation in a remote office, and everyone can get involved.
 As a result we have vastly reduced internal email."

 Without realizing it, the answer to this problem was already in use among some of its developers.
 Team members were increasingly turning to Slack, on their own initiative, to communicate.
-As the number of informal users continued to grow, Ocado Technology management began to realized what a powerful technology Slack could become for the company, and how it could make the development process faster and more accurate.
+As the number of informal users continued to grow, Ocado Technology management began to realize what a powerful technology Slack could become for the company, and how it could make the development process faster and more accurate.

 After using the free version of Slack for 6 months, Ocado Technology transitioned to the Slack Standard plan and made it available across the technology division to any employee or development team.
 The company didn’t make Slack mandatory; but the benefits of the technology were so apparent that it was quickly adopted by many teams across the division.

 “The fantastic thing about Slack is transparency,” says Bailey.
 “Everyone can see what everyone else is working on and the status of things is much more visible.
 For the first time, you can overhear a conversation in a remote office, and everyone can get involved.
 As a result we have vastly reduced internal email.
 It also enables us to look back and examine production incidents, where things have gone wrong, and analyze what went wrong and how we can improve in the future, which is fundamental to agile development and continuous improvement.